Sustainable & Smart: Navigating Lean Supply Chain Frontiers

 Many logistics companies use IoT sensors to monitor the temperatures of food goods in transit.
 Manufacturers leverage IoT devices for quality assurance and weights.
 Expect big growth in this area.

-Certain mobile data collection solutions integrate IoT devices.
-This way, manufacturers can gain a holistic real-time picture of lean inventory at any given time.
+Specific mobile data collection solutions integrate IoT devices.
+This allows manufacturers to gain a holistic real-time picture of lean inventory at any given time.

 image illustrating digital transformation of data collection in the supply chain for inventory management